larssieboy18/the-impostor/README.md

 - Node version 12 (confirmed working on v12.16.1)
 - npm (usually comes with Node, doesn't really matter what version afaik)
 - a Discord bot token, and having the bot in your server
+- an mlab.com-database set up, as well as a user to it (with write access)

 ### How to setup